Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
-         <p>When releasing new (major, minor or patch) versions, all API changes must be documented properly in a publicly available changelog.</p>
+         <p>When releasing new (major, minor or patch) versions, all API changes MUST be documented properly in a publicly available changelog.</p>
       </dd>
       <dt>Implications</dt>
 	  <dd id="implications"></dd>